 Things to Do in Borrego Springs

 Borrego Springs is the perfect small-town desert weekend getaway from San Diego, especially if you love nature and outdoor adventures, but also appreciate art and culture.
 Make sure to add dinner at Red Ocotillo – serving traditional diner fare, but at the next level.
-So good, we went there two night in a row.
+So good, we went there two nights in a row.

 - Wildflower Season